 The Monster Who Chose Good

-His price to fight Hybern is the Ouroboros — the Weaver's ancient mirror, kept in Keir's collection, that strips a viewer of every comforting lie and shows them their whole true self.
-Most are driven mad by it; Feyre survives because she can accept every despicable inch of herself, and only then does he confess the demand was a test of her worth.
-In the final battle he takes a High Fae body and a bone scimitar that turns soldiers to dust, fighting beside Bryaxis and the very sister he feared.
-When the King of Hybern looses the Cauldron's heat and it catches him, he turns to Feyre and smiles — a death-seer meeting the end he had always foreseen.
+His price to fight Hybern is the Ouroboros — the Weaver's ancient mirror, sitting in Keir's collection, that strips away every comforting lie and shows you your whole true self.
+Most people go mad.
+Feyre survives, because she can accept every despicable inch of herself, and only then does he admit the demand was a test of her worth all along.
+In the final battle he takes a High Fae body and a bone scimitar that turns soldiers to dust, fighting beside Bryaxis and the very sister he spent eons hiding from.
+When the King of Hybern looses the Cauldron's heat and it catches him, he turns to Feyre and smiles.
+A death-seer meeting the end he'd seen coming forever.
+We're not okay.

 From recluse to hero